learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

 1. Change the URL of a web page to view the source

-In a Google Chrome browser, go to the URL `https://learn.co/tracks/javascript- with-style`.
+In a Google Chrome browser, go to the URL `https://learn.co/tracks/javascript-with-style`.
 To see the HTML of that page, add `view-source:` to the front of the URL.
 The complete final URL will be `view-source:https://learn.co/tracks /javascript-with-style`.